WE ARE PLEASED TO ANNOUNCE THAT ALL LL.M. APPLICANTS WILL BE CONSIDERED FOR MERIT SCHOLARSHIPS!!

-The application fee is $75, which may be paid by check in U.S. dollars, accompanying the application form or submitted online at https://www.law.unc.edu/admissions/applynow/payment.aspx.
+The application fee is $75, which may be paid by check in U.S. dollars, accompanying the application form or submitted online.

-Students accepted to the LL.M. program must submit an initial seat deposit of $250 to reserve a place in the LL.M. program.
-If offered admission prior to April 1, this deposit is due by April 5.
+Students accepted to the LL.M. program must submit an initial seat deposit of $350 to reserve a place in the LL.M. program.
+If offered admission prior to April 1, this deposit is due by April 2.
 If offered admission post-April 1, the admission letter will state the seat deposit deadline date.
-An additional $100 confirming deposit is required by July 1.
-Go to https://admitted.law.unc.edu/ and click on the lefthand side link for Seat Deposit Payments and follow instructions.
+You will receive directions for paying the seat deposit via email.
+You may pay your seat deposit via mailed money order (for local students) or via our online payment portal.